Gjergj/testmyapp/README.md

 ```

 #### Delete a project.
+Will delete a project that is in the current directory.

 Will only delete the project from the testmyapp.io server.
-It will not delete anything machine.
+It will not delete anything on your machine.
 ```bash
 testmyapp delete
 ```
-Will delete a project that is in the current directory.

 To delete a specific project:
 ```bash
 testmyapp delete -p=<project-id>